vedran-/HomeMusicAssistant/docs/TAVILY_SEARCH.md

 - **General Questions**: "What is the capital of Australia?"
 - **Information Lookup**: "Find information about the Eiffel Tower"

-### How It Works
+### How It Works (Multi-Step Agentic Workflow)

+The web search follows a multi-step agentic pattern similar to screenshot analysis:

 1. User asks a question requiring real-time information
-2. The LLM recognizes this and calls the `web_search` tool
+2. The LLM recognizes this and calls the `web_search` tool with the query
-3. Tavily searches the web and returns relevant results
+3. **Tavily searches the web** and returns relevant results (top 5)
-4. The LLM synthesizes the search results into a brief 1-2 sentence answer
+4. **The tool itself calls the LLM** to synthesize the search results into a concise answer
+5. The synthesized answer is returned as feedback
-5. The answer is spoken to the user via TTS
+6. The answer is spoken to the user via TTS

+This is a **multi-step workflow** where the tool performs multiple operations:
+- Step 1: Web search (Tavily API)
+- Step 2: Result synthesis (LLM call within the tool)
+- Step 3: Return spoken answer

+This pattern ensures the user gets a coherent, synthesized answer rather than raw search results.

 ## Testing